About

 Holly conducting research on the Isle of Skye, December 2023

-Holly Bynoe is an independent curator, writer, spiritualist, Earth Ally, and researcher from St. Vincent and the Grenadines with over a decade of experience in driving transformative cultural initiatives across the Caribbean.
-Her interdisciplinary practice integrates contemporary art, decolonial theory, spiritual ecology, and community-based engagement, with a particular focus on empowering emerging artists and reimagining institutional and curatorial frameworks in the region.
+Holly Bynoe is an independent curator, writer, spiritualist, Earth Ally, and researcher from St. Vincent and the Grenadines with over a decade of experience leading transformative cultural initiatives across the Caribbean.
+Her interdisciplinary practice integrates contemporary art, decolonial theory, spiritual ecology, and community-based engagement, with a strong focus on empowering emerging artists and reimagining curatorial and institutional frameworks in the region.

-Bynoe’s work is deeply aligned with the values of sustainability, equity, and cultural innovation.
-Her long-standing commitment to arts activism, decolonial methodologies, and the cultivation of creative spaces makes her an ideal candidate for funding that supports cultural practitioners dedicated to creating lasting, impactful change within the Caribbean region and beyond.
+Bynoe’s work is grounded in the values of sustainability, equity, and cultural innovation, and reflects a long-standing commitment to arts activism, decolonial methodologies, and the cultivation of transformative creative spaces throughout the Caribbean and its diasporas.

 I’m currently engaged in freelance work and open to new collaborations in writing, curatorial projects, and island-based cultural experiments.
 If you're interested in working together or starting a conversation, feel free to reach out via email here; I’d be glad to connect.